Chinese take to the seas in annual dragon boat races

-HONG KONG (AP) — People in China and several other parts of Asia are competing in annual dragon boat races, a tradition with roots dating back more than 2,000 years.
+HONG KONG (AP) — People in China and several other parts of Asia competed Friday in annual dragon boat races, a tradition with roots dating back more than 2,000 years.

 The dragon boats are built in the shape of war canoes and ornately carved and painted with dragon heads and tails.
 The largest boats are up to 12 meters (39 feet) long and carry a crew of 46 paddlers.

-Competing teams used their paddles to splash water at each other, a way to share good fortune.
+Afterward, competing teams used their paddles to splash water at each other, a way to share good fortune.

 In Taiwan, dozens of teams took part in races in Taipei.